ZbigniewKulczynski1984/ZbigniewKulczynski1984/README.md

 Building apps and having fun

-I'm open for a new job opportunity as a Junior Front-end Developer.
+I'm open for a new job opportunity as a JavaScript Developer.
 I am based in Gdansk but I am open to working in remote as well as a hybrid model.

 ## Skills
 <p align="left">